roytornado/Flow-iOS/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Flow.svg?style=flat)](http://cocoapods.org/pods/Flow)

 ## What's Flow
-Flow is an utility/ design pattern that help developers to write simple and readable codes.
+Flow is an utility/ design pattern that help developers to write simple and readable code.
 There are two main concerns:
 `Flow of operations and Flow of data`

 By using Flow, we should able to achieve the followings:
 - Logics / operations can be reused easily
 - The logic flows are readable by anyone (including the code reviewers)
-- Each line of codes is meaningfully and avoid ambiguous keywords
+- Each line of code is meaningfully and avoid ambiguous keywords
 - No more callback hell for complicated async operations
 - Debuggable both at development and production stage